Flank Steak Roulades

-Winter has arrived in full force and stews, soups and pastas have been on the menu.
+Winter has arrived in full force and stews, soups and pasta have been on the menu.
 Flank steak is more of a summer, toss on the grill kind of entree, but there was one in the freezer begging to be cooked.
-I had made a spinach and mushroom filled flank steak for company eons ago, and memories of that delicious entree got the wheels turning.
-That recipe was long gone, but I took some of what I remembered and created these flank steak roulades filled with spinach, mushrooms and Provolone cheese.
+I had made spinach and mushroom-filled flank steak for company eons ago, and memories of that delicious entree got the wheels turning.
+That recipe was long gone, but I took some of what I remembered and created these flank steak roulades filled with spinach, mushrooms, and Provolone cheese.

 - In order to have enough surface area to spread out the filling, you’ll need to do a little technique, known as butterflying, to the flank steak.
 Basically, you cut the meat open like a book, doubling its size.